tjhancocks/Bolt/README.md

 I've made it publically viewable, either so people can get involved if they want to, or see the evolution of a new language and compiler.
 Will it ever match the popularity or usage of something like Rust, Swift, Python, etc... most likely not, but that's not why I'm developing it.

+### v0.0.1 Milestone
+The current goal for Bolt is to reach the v0.0.1 Milestone.
+This may not seem like much, but it will represent the first major accomplishment of the language and compiler... to produce a _Hello World_ program, the one you see above.
+This will involve a number of the fundamentals of the compiler being put in place, a rudimentary standard library and integration with LLVM.

+Whilst this milestone is certainly not monumental, it is significant for the project.

 ### High level concepts and ideas for Bolt
 _**Important:** Details listed below may change quickly and frequently, and is meant to represent a general idea of the concepts employed by the project currently._